Programme for International Student Assessment: Ranking results

 All PISA results are tabulated by country; recent PISA cycles have separate provincial or regional results for some countries.
 Most public attention concentrates on just one outcome: the mean scores of countries and their rankings of countries against one another.
 In the official reports, however, country-by-country rankings are given not as simple league tables but as cross tables indicating for each pair of countries whether or not mean score differences are statistically significant (unlikely to be due to random fluctuations in student sampling or in item functioning).
 In favorable cases, a difference of 9 points is sufficient to be considered significant.

 PISA never combines mathematics, science and reading domain scores into an overall score.
 However, commentators have sometimes combined test results from all three domains into an overall country ranking.
 Such meta-analysis is not endorsed by the OECD, although official summaries sometimes use scores from a testing cycle's principal domain as a proxy for overall student ability.

-PISA 2018 ranking summary
+PISA 2022 ranking summary

-The results of PISA 2018 were presented on 3 December 2019, which included data for around 600,000 participating students in 79 countries and economies, with China's economic area of Beijing, Shanghai, Jiangsu and Zhejiang emerging as the top performer in all categories.
-Note that this does not represent the entirety of mainland China.
-Reading results for Spain were not released due to perceived anomalies.
+The results of PISA 2022 were presented on 5 December 2023, which included data for around 700,000 participating students in 81 countries and economies, with Singapore emerging as the top performer in all categories.

+Both Lebanon and the Chinese provinces/municipalities of Beijing, Shanghai, Jiangsu and Zhejiang participated this edition, but their results were not published as they were not able to fully collect data because of COVID restrictions.

+Because of the Russian full-scale invasion of Ukraine, only 18 of 27 Ukrainian regions had their data collected, thus the results are not representative of the following regions: Dnipropetrovsk Oblast, Donetsk Oblast, Kharkiv Oblast, Luhansk Oblast, Zaporizhzhia Oblast, Kherson Oblast, Mykolaiv Oblast, the Autonomous Republic of Crimea and the city of Sevastopol.